DKranzMAT/learning-git/README.md

 # learning-git
-# This is just simple repository created with the command line
+# This is just a simple repository created with the command line